goutkannan/LUA-for-Nautilus/README.md

 `$> git clone https://github.com/goutkannan/LUA-for-Nautilus.git <destination folder>`

-The main repo for Mautilus is at <https://bitbucket.org/kchale/nautilus>.
+The main repo for Nautilus is at <https://bitbucket.org/kchale/nautilus>.
 Fetch the code by running

 `$> git clone https://goutkannan@bitbucket.org/kchale/nautilus.git`

 Select any options you require, then run `make` to build the HRT binary image.
-To make a bootable CD-ROM, run `make isoimage`.
+To make a bootable CD-ROM, run `make lua`.
 If you see weird errors, chances are there is something wrong with your GRUB2 toolchain (namely, `grub-mkrescue`).
 Make sure `grub-mkrescue` knows where its libraries are, especially if you've installed the latest GRUB from source.
 Use `grub-mkrescue -d`.
 We've run into issues with naming of the GRUB2 binaries, in which case a workaround with symlinks was sufficient.